Responding Effectively To Upset and Complaining Patients or Family

 By the end of this session you will be able to:

-- Reflect on your experiences when you’ve been the complainant and/or the recipient of a complaint.
+- Reflect on your experiences of be the complainant and/or the recipient of a complaint.

-- Conceptualise effective and ineffective response to a complainant from using the Triune Brain Model.
+- Conceptualise effective and ineffective response to a complainant from a neuropsychological perspective using the Triune Brain Model.

 - Understand the importance of authenticity and caring concern whilst responding to a complainant.